Ann Bannon: Beebo Brinker

 Returning to the character she fantasized about the most, the last book in the series, Beebo Brinker, published in 1962, was Bannon's prequel to Odd Girl Out.
 It follows Beebo around Greenwich Village ten years before she meets Laura in I Am a Woman.
 Beebo gets off the bus from her rural hometown into New York City to find a waiting friend in Jack, and to discover herself.
 She begins an affair with a famous and fading movie star, and follows her to California, only to return to be more honest about what she wants in her life.

+Other works

+The Marriage

+Her fifth novel, The Marriage, was published in 1960, in-between Journey to a Woman and Beebo Brinker.
+The Marriage again addresses issues of love outside the realm of socially acceptable relationships, although it is not primarily about homosexuality.
+In it, Jack and Laura are friends with a young married couple who discover they are brother and sister, and must decide whether they will stay together or conform to societal standards.

 In 1961 and 1962 Bannon also contributed several articles to ONE, Inc., the magazine of a homophile activist organization in Southern California.
 One of them was a chapter that had been cut from the final draft of Women in the Shadows.

+End of writing career

 She was invited to speak to the Mattachine Society in the early 1960s, but her husband's stern disapproval of her activities began to take its toll.
 She stated later, "It began to be very painful.
 So every time I would start to reach out (to the lesbian/gay community), I would get struck down ...
 In my own life, I couldn't operationalize (my feeling that gays should end the secrecy and take more pride in themselves and their lives).
 I couldn't find a way."